sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     The wait is more reasonable.

 * [Fat Cat](http://www.fatcatmusic.org/) is a nice bar and has lots of pool tables, ping-pong tables and even scrabble.
 Prices are decent.
-Also allow people under 21 in before a certain time.
+Also allows people under 21 in before a certain time.
 * [Dallas BBQ](http://www.dallasbbq.com/) is really good and has awesome prices.
 * [Carmines](http://carminesnyc.com/) is family style (gigantic plates) Italian